weldr/weldr.github.io/_drafts/Translating-welder-web-strings.md

 provides a `<IntlProvider>` component, which needs to be the parent of all components with translatable messages, and a `<FormattedMessage>` component for the strings themselves.

-It is up to the developer to mark all translatable strings using the appropriate parts of react-intl.
-Once this is done, the English strings are extracted from the source code and sent to [Zanata](https://fedora.zanata.org/).
-Translators provide translations on Zanata, and when welder-web is built these translations are downloaded and bundled as part of the application.
+The entire process of translating welder-web is, roughly:

+   * The developer marks translatable strings using the tools provided by react-intl
+   * During the package build, the translatable strings are extracted to a template file
+   * The template file is uploaded to a translation service, in our case [Zanata](https://fedora.zanata.org/)
+   * Translators provide translated strings on Zanata
+   * Translated strings are downloaded from Zanata and bundled with the rest of welder-web
+   * At runtime, welder-web determines the user's preferred language and provides translated versions of strings

 As a developer, you do not need to provide any of the actual translations, but there are some rules to keep in mind in order to make the application possible to translate.